datastaxdevs/workshop-intro-to-graphql/README.md

 *As show on the picture below.*
 ![image](tutorial/images/open-playground-2.png?raw=true)

-> *Note that values in the picture do no reflect the database name `workshops`, reason is we do not reproduce every picture each time*

-#### ✅  Step 6b: In GraphQL Playground, **Populate HTTP HEADER** variable `x-cassandra-token` on the bottom of the page with your token as shown below
+#### ✅  Step 6b: In GraphQL Playground, **Populate HTTP HEADER** variable `x-cassandra-token` on the bottom of the page with your token as shown below (including the `AstraCS:` part)
 ✅ Ensure you have the **`graphql-schema`** tab selected for this step

 > Note: the GraphQL Playground starts with a ready-to-use _temporary token_ as the `x-cassandra-token` header.
 But we want the queries run in the Playground
-> to be identical to those that the Netlify function will run from code, so **please replace the token with your DB Admin token as instructed**.
+> to be identical to those that the Netlify functions will run from code, so **please replace the token with your DB Admin token as instructed**.

 ![image](tutorial/images/graphql-playground.png?raw=true)

-#### ✅  Step 6c: In GraphQL Playground, create a table with the following mutation, making sure to replace `intrographql` if you used a different name:
+#### ✅  Step 6c: In GraphQL Playground, create a table with the following mutation, making sure to replace `intrographql` if you used a different keyspace name:

 - Copy the following mutation on the left panel